learn-co-curriculum/key-for-min-value/README.md

 1. Understand how to iterate over hashes
 2. Practice iterating over hashes

-In this lesson, we'll be learning how to use lower level interators like `.each` on a hash.
+In this lesson, we'll be learning how to use lower level iterators like `.each` on a hash.
 Then, you'll complete the lab challenge.
 In the next lesson, we'll be introduced to some higher level hash methods.

 ## Iterating Over Hashes